MicrosoftDocs/azure-reference-other/studio-module-reference/select-columns-in-dataset.md

     Click the **BY NAME** option.

     If you have connected a dataset that is already populated, a list of available columns should appear.
 If no columns appear, you might need to run upstream modules to view the column list.

     To filter the list, type in the search box.
-For example, if you type the letter "w" in the search box, the list is filtered to show the column names that contain the letter w.
+For example, if you type the letter `w` in the search box, the list is filtered to show the column names that contain the letter `w`.

     Select columns and click the right arrow button to move the selected columns to the list in the right-hand pane.

-Press Shift + Click to select a continuous range of column names.
-Press Ctrl + Click to add individual columns to the selection.
+    + To select a continuous range of column names, press **Shift + Click**.
+    + to add individual columns to the selection, press **Ctrl + Click**.

     Click the checkmark button to save and close.